d4l-data4life/js-sdk/fhir/fhir.md

 ## Run unbabel the javascript file

-"Lebab" is "babel" but the other way around: it transforms es5 into es6.
+"Lebab" is "babel" spelled backwards and transforms ES5 into ES6.

 1. Run `npm run lebab-fhir`